edgedock/dcmartin/README.md

 ## 4.1 Credentials

-Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing an IBM Cloud Platform API key, which can be [created][ibm-apikeys] using your [IBMid][ibm-registration]
+Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing your [IBMid][ibm-registration] email and IBM Cloud account GUID.

 ## 4.2 Further Information